Global Context

 ctx = GlobalContext()

-Renaming a context variable using the .rename() method:
+Renaming a context variable:

 1